-Mount Toubkal (4167m) is the highest mountain in Morocco’s High Atlas, a range of jagged peaks running diagonally across Morocco.
+Mount Toubkal (4167m) is the highest mountain in Morocco’s Atlas Mountains, a range of jagged peaks running diagonally across Morocco.
 This bare, rocky mountain is surrounded by lush valleys, its foothills scattered with juniper trees and Berber villages.
+Reach the summit for sunrise and you'll see the surrounding peaks piercing a sea of clouds, their rocky faces tinted red by the early morning sun.

 Mount Toubkal has one main summit, which is connected by a saddle (Tizi ‘n Toubkal) to Toubkal West (4040m), which can be easily climbed via a short detour.
 From the top you'll see the surrounding Atlas Mountains wreathed in wisps of cloud.
 On a clear day, you might even be able to see the undulating sands of the Sahara Desert.